Assassinss/pi-native-tools/README.md

 - Rejects edits with neither (must specify one mode)
 - Rejects empty `edits` array
 - For text edits: ensures `oldText` is unique in the file
-- For hashline edits: verifies line exists, hash matches, and no duplicate line targeting
+- For hashline edits: requires `LINE:SHORT_HASH` format, verifies the line exists, verifies the hash matches, and rejects duplicate line targeting
+- For batched hashline edits: verifies all anchors against the original snapshot before applying any insertions or multi-line replacements
 - Handles legacy session format (flat `oldText`/`newText` from old sessions, JSON string `edits`)

 ## 3. Write Tool — Streaming Writes with Verification